Abdusselam123/microcontroller-design-from-scratch/README.md

 The goal of this project is not to present a production-ready or industry-validated microcontroller design.
 Instead, it focuses on exploring how such systems can be built from the ground up — starting from basic digital logic and progressing toward higher-level architectural components.

 Throughout this process, design decisions are made in an experimental and exploratory manner.
 Some approaches may be inefficient, incomplete, or different from real-world industry practices.
-This is intentional.
+This is a natural result of an exploratory, learning-driven approach.

 The primary objective is:
 **.** to understand how microcontroller systems work at a fundamental level